ditatechwriter/dita_stuff/ddac/dita-as-code.md

 - Markdown's simplicity is also its greatest weakness.
 There are no mechanisms for content reuse, text variables, or conditional filtering.
 This makes documentation maintenance hard.
 - Lack of content reuse features makes managing documentation difficult.
   - If content exists in multiple places in a document, it needs to be updated in all those places if changed.
+It also means money wasted on translating the same text multiple times.
   - If there are multiple variants of a product (e.g. Lite, Professional, Enterprise) discreet copies of the documentation need to be kept even if the content is mostly identical.
 Any updates to shared content will need to be made in each copy.

 ## What about DITA?